mspeculatrix/Zolatron64/DOCUMENTATION/BOARDS/CPU Board.md

 I also included a 74HC1G00 single NAND gate to provide a base level of decoding for I/O boards.
 This signal also goes out over the backplane, but I haven't used it nearly as much as I thought I would.

 There's also a 1MHz oscillator can (I tried a 2MHz one – didn't go so well) and a reset button.

-The picture makes it look as though there are some edge connectors on the left.
-There aren't – those belong to the board behind.